About the Disclosure and Barring Service

 How will this affect clubs?

-In anticipation of the change to how Disclosure Certificates are issued the ASA have utilised an online DBS checking service to allow us to efficiently identify those DBS Enhanced Disclosure Certificate with content.
-From 30 June 2013 we will no longer accept paper DBS applications, unless prior consent has been agreed from the ASA.
+The ASA have an online DBS checking service to allow us to efficiently identify those DBS Enhanced Disclosure Certificate with content.
+The ASA no longer accepts paper DBS applications, unless prior consent has been agreed from the ASA.

 Using this service will prevent the ASA having to request DBS Enhanced Disclosure Certificates from all your applicants which will inevitably delay the confirmation of clearance to clubs.